saunlani/typescript-shop/readme.txt

 - Search by title and description
     - Can search by either attribute *or* both.
 - Checkout process
-    - ProductLists start out with the "cart" attribute and later receive the "order" attribute in the checkout process.
+    - ProductLists start out with the "cart" attribute and later receive the "order" attribute during the checkout process.
-- Additonal functionality
+- Additional functionality
-    - Please refer to the "routes" folder for all addtional functionality.
+    - Please refer to the "routes" folder for all additional functionality.

 *** Steps to get started ***: